 With a big return to fitness and form at Ironman Brazil 2015, Marino Vanhoenacker improved his C.V. to include three 7:XX finishes to his name.
 Just four weeks later at Ironman Austria – where he had previously won six consecutive times – Marino added a seventh title, and did so in a time of 7:48:45.

-That is currently the seventh fastest iron-distance time ever.
+That is currently the eighth fastest iron-distance time ever.
 It also created two interesting statistics.
 Firstly, Marino is now joint top of the ‘most Sub-8’s’ list, joining Chris McCormack (and now Sebastian Kienle) on four.
 It was also the first time that any athlete had ever managed the feat twice in one year – in Marino’s case, it was twice in four weeks… impressive.

 While Nils Frommhold (GER) and David Dellow (AUS) joined the list at Challenge Roth 2015, the second place of Timo Bracht (GER) in 7:56:31 is his third sub-eight hour performance.

 After Brent McMahon’s speedy time at Ironman Brazil 2016, he had three sub-nine’s too – but he’s now joined McCormack, Kienle and Vanhoenacker on four, following Ironman Arizona 2016 (as well as the small club of “two sub-8’s in one season”).

 Nine-time Ironman Switzerland winner Ronnie Schildknecht recorded the first ever sub-8 finish at Ironman Florida 2011.
 That was the first sub eight hour finish in North America.
 We didn’t have to wait long for the second North American sub-8, achieved by Eneko Llanos at Ironman Arizona – and plenty more have followed since.